KDE/mygnuhealth/doc/mygnuhealth.rst

 The mood and energy meters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The mood and enery meters are *sliders* situated on the left side of the page.
-In oder to
+The mood and energy meters are *sliders* situated on the left side of the page.
+In order to
 register a new entry, you need to activate (click on the slider) and set the current level.

 On the center of the page, there are two emoticons, that change depending on the mood and